Latest in our ongoing exchange with Workers United President Lynne Fox

 Delay of bargaining

 Workers United has continually taken actions that have been responsible for the inability to move forward with bargaining.
-This misconduct has persisted in more recent weeks and is now the subject of more than 40 unfair labor practice charges that are pending resolution by the National Labor Relations Board (NLRB).
+This misconduct persisted between Oct.
+2022 and March 2023, and has become the subject of more than 100 unfair labor practice charges filed by the company against Workers United.

 Unlawful broadcasts of bargaining sessions